Alcorn School District

 The Alcorn School District is a public school district based in Alcorn County, Mississippi (USA).
+The district includes the county except for areas in Corinth and some areas around Corinth.

 The district serves the towns of Farmington, Kossuth, Glen, and Rienzi as well as unincorporated areas of Alcorn County.
 This district was awarded the "A" rated status by the Mississippi Department of Education in the 2019-2020 school year and has continued to maintain that status.

 The Alcorn School District operates ten schools - three high schools, two middle schools, three elementary schools, one vocational school, and one alternative school.
-The Alcorn School District has a district wide 94.7% graduation rate, 68.2% post-secondary school enrollment, and $9,006.83 per pupil in overall expenditures according to MDE 2019-2020 District Report Card.
+The Alcorn School District has a district wide 94.7% graduation rate, 68.2% post-secondary school enrollment, and $9,006.83 per pupil in overall expenditures according to the MDE 2019-2020 District Report Card.

 Brandon Quinn serves as the Superintendent of Education for the Alcorn School District.
 He began his service as Superintendent in January 2021 after serving as Alcorn Central High School principal for six and a half years.
 Angela Harris serves as Assistant Superintendent of Education.
 She was formerly the Principal of Falkner Elementary School and Federal Programs Director of North Tippah School District in Tipplersville, Mississippi.